patrickcping/pingone-go/docs/ManagementAPIsGatewayManagementGatewayInstancesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvIDGatewaysGatewayIDInstancesInstanceIDGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadOneGatewayInstanceRequest struct via the builder pattern

 Name | Type | Description  | Notes